How to Hire Managers in 2023

 It’s standard to require minimum qualifications and work experience for good reason.
-This will ensure you get a well-qualified and amply experienced candidate, but it can also preclude people who may be a great fit.
-Just because a candidate doesn’t have a lot of work experience or impressive qualifications doesn’t mean they aren’t a natural, productive leader with innate skills to motivate and inspire.
+This will ensure you get a well-qualified and amply experienced candidate but can also preclude people who may be a great fit.
+Just because a candidate lacks work experience or impressive qualifications doesn’t mean they aren’t a natural, productive leader with innate skills to motivate and inspire.

 While we don’t minimize the value of a degree in Management or similar qualifications, we should also acknowledge that the right person can learn many of the most critical managerial skills on the job.

 Don’t stress about taking on low-quality candidates.
-You have outlined exactly who you’re looking for, and hiring that person will be great.
+You have outlined precisely who you’re looking for, and hiring that person will be great.

 Are you looking for a recruiting company that seeks to build long-term, mutually beneficial relationships with employers and job-seeking professionals?
 Check out Work/Life Recruiting today!